carla-simulator/carla/Docs/adv_synchrony_timestep.md

 ### Physics substepping

 Physics must be computed within very low time steps to be precise.
-This can be a huge issue when selecting a delta time for our simulation in which we usually perform multiple computations at each frame like sensor rendering.
-As this limitation happens only because of the physics simulation, we can do a number of physics substeps between steps only for the physical computations.
-By default, this is enabled and is set to have a maximum of physics 10 substeps with a maximum physical delta time of 0.01.
+This can be an issue when selecting a delta time for our simulation in which we usually perform multiple computations at each frame, for example with sensor rendering.
+As this limitation only happens due to the physics simulation, we can apply substeps to only the physical computations.
+This is enabled by default and is set to have a maximum of 10 physics substeps with a maximum physical delta time of 0.01.

 These options can be changed through the API in the world settings as:
 ```py
 settings = world.get_settings()